 - Give your car enough time to warm up.
 Typically, your engine needs to warm up for five to 10 minutes in freezing temperatures and even longer if temperatures are below zero.
+You can also invest in an engine block heater to help warm your vehicle up.
 Remember to avoid carbon monoxide poisoning by not running your car in an attached garage — even with the garage door open.

 - If your door locks freeze, you can use warm water or glycerin to de-ice them.
 You can find glycerin at most auto parts stores, but don’t keep it in your glove box!
 If you can’t get into your car, it won’t help you.

 - To reduce your chances of skidding on ice, make sure your tires with the best tread are on the rear of your car.
 The better traction will help keep the rear of the car from spinning.